marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 3. One identification has multiple questions, e.g., species name and behavior
 4. One question may have multiple answres, e.g, different behaviors for the behavior question

-We refer to an identification/answer by a volunteer as a annotation.
+We refer to an identification/answer by a volunteer as an annotation.

 To extract the classification data use the following code:
 ```